Studies suggest that 60% of pets in the United States are overweight, leading to a variety of health problems for our four-legged friends.

-- Take your dog for a few extra walks everyday.
+- Exercise is very important to your dog’s health.
+Take your dog for a few extra walks every day.

 - Cut back on the number of treats you give him, and substitute lower-calorie alternatives.

-- Switch your Cavalier to a dog food especially formulated for overweight dogs.
+- Switch your Cavalier to a dog food specially formulated for overweight dogs.

-- Take him to see your Vet to rule out the chance that a medical condition may be responsible for your dog’s obesity.
+- Take him to see your vet and rule out any medical condition that could be responsible for your dog’s obesity.

 The food portion guidelines you find on the label of your pet food are only a starting point.